• Skip to main content

 • When: You can start as soon as you see 3 or 4 nodes on the plant.
 This, of course, will depend on how strong your plant is, with some strains needing 5 nodes of growth, but 4 is the sweet spot for the majority of strains.

-• How: Using twine, or soft garden ties, you can begin gently tying down the main stem and any branches that may be growing too high.
+• How: Using twine, or soft garden ties,ย you can begin gently tying down the main stem and any branches that may be growing too high.
 Don’t rush.
 Take a few days and slowly manipulate the shape of the plant to where it is growing on a more horizontal plane.
 This will force the plant to grow lower and bushier.

 That’s about as basic an answer as we can possibly give.
 But while it’s not rocket science, it is a little more complicated than that.
-For more detailed information and some more advanced techniques, let’s dive a little deeper into the subject and explain the process fully.

 How To Implement Low-Stress Training For Weed Plants